Col-Ian/Col-Ian/README.md

 * I am currently registered as a mentor for the Canada Learning Code program.
 In this role I am able to sign up for any upcomming events and act as an aid to the instructor.

 ### GetCoding
 * In December 2023, I started the GetCoding program to gain some practical experience and learn how to overall become a better developer.
+The repository for my project for the first module can be seen [here](https://github.com/Col-Ian/Starfinder-GM-Helper), while the working link for it can be found [here](https://col-ian.github.io/Starfinder-GM-Helper/)

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Col-Ian)](https://github.com/anuraghazra/github-readme-stats)